 With both these challenges and drivers for change in mind, it's important to ensure the transition to a more circular economy is both safe and just.
-To achieve this, the communities that have historically borne the burden of plastic pollution will need resources to both lessen the impacts of that pollution and to revitalize their communities.131

-Some of the environmental justice issues present in today's linear value chain for packaging that can be reduced or alleviated through circularity include:
+To achieve this, circular strategies must center the needs and voices of communities that have historically borne the burden of plastic pollution.
+Some social and environmental justice issues present in today's linear value chain for packaging that may be reduced or alleviated through circularity: